 We are highly recognized by our peers not only for our skill and experience, but for our tireless commitment to protecting the interests of each client we serve.
 Our lawyers are honest, straightforward, compassionate and down to earth.
 We understand the major physical, emotional and financial toll healthcare worker injuries can have on victims and their families, and we work hard to make your experience with us as smooth and painless as possible.
-We offer free consultations, extended evening and weekend hours at five area locations for your convenience, and we respond quickly to all client questions and concerns.
+We offer free consultations, extended evening and weekend hours at four area locations for your convenience, and we respond quickly to all client questions and concerns.
 In addition, we handle all workers compensation cases on a contingency basis, so you only pay attorney fees if we win your case.

 Common Healthcare Worker Injuries in Illinois

 Healthcare workers are exposed to a wide range of injury risks.
 Some of the most common include:

 - Arm and shoulder injuries from lifting patients in and out of beds and wheelchairs;

 - Back and neck injuries from lifting patients;